Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Riding With Kids

 Cargo bikes are often marketed as being great for transporting kids and other passengers, and they definitely can be.
 Riding with passengers, especially children, can be dangerous.
-A huge variety of accessories are available for children, including children’s seats, railings, handlebars, etc. We recommend looking into the available options and choosing the size that best fits your children.
+A huge variety of accessories are available for children, including children’s seats, railings, handlebars, etc. We recommend exploring the available options and selecting the size that best suits your child.

 The weight of passengers will also affect the bike’s handling, so familiarizing yourself with a loaded bike by practicing in a more controlled environment may be a great idea before heading out into traffic.
 Again, we strongly recommend that all passengers on the bike wear properly fitting helmets and ride cautiously to keep themselves and their passengers safe.
 Ultimately, your safety and the safety of your children or cargo is up to you, so please use good judgment.